-As of October 1, 2018, the Company adopted ASU No. 2016-01, "Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities".
+As of October 1, 2018, the Company adopted ASU No. 2016-01, "Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities."
 The new standard principally affects accounting standards for equity investments, financial liabilities where the fair value option has been elected, and the presentation and disclosure requirements for financial instruments.
 Upon the effective date of the new standards, all equity investments in unconsolidated entities, other than those accounted for using the equity method of accounting, will generally be measured at fair value through earnings.
 There no longer is an available-for-sale classification and therefore, no changes in fair value will be reported in other comprehensive income (loss) for equity securities with readily determinable fair values.
 As a result of the adoption, the Company recorded a cumulative effect adjustment of a \$950 decrease to accumulated other comprehensive income, and a corresponding decrease to accumulated deficit, as of October 1, 2018.

-Common stock of Amarantus is carried at fair value in the accompanying consolidated balance sheets.
+Common stock of Amarantus BioScience Holdings, Inc. ("Amarantus") is carried at fair value in the accompanying consolidated balance sheets.
 Fair value is determined under the guidelines of GAAP which defines fair value, establishes a framework for measuring fair value and expands disclosures about fair value measurements.
 Realized gains and losses, determined using the first-in, first-out (FIFO) method, and unrealized gains and losses are included in other income (expense) on the statement of operations.

 The common stock of Amarantus is valued at the closing price reported on the active market on which the security is traded.
 This valuation methodology is considered to be using Level 1 inputs.
-The total value of Amarantus common stock at September 30, 2019 is \$4,500.
-The change in unrealized loss for the year ended September 30, 2019 was \$3,950, net of income taxes, and was reported as other income (expense).
-The change in unrealized gain for year ended September 30, 2018 was \$450 net of income taxes and was reported as a component of comprehensive income.
+The total value of Amarantus common stock at September 30, 2021 is \$2,750.
+The change in unrealized loss for the year ended September 30, 2021 and 2020 was \$(25) and \$(1,725) net of income taxes, respectively, and was reported as other expense.

-The carrying value of cash, prepaid expenses and other current assets, accounts payable, accrued expenses and all loans and notes payable in the Company's consolidated balance sheets approximated their values as of September 30, 2019 and 2018 due to their short-term nature.
+The carrying value of cash, prepaid expenses and other current assets, accounts payable, accrued expenses and all loans and notes payable in the Company's consolidated balance sheets approximated their values as of and September 30, 2021 and 2020 due to their short-term nature.